Live Virtual Absence Form

 Foundations → CREA

-CREA is available to students as a full-day program or as an evening program.
+The CREA program is currently offered at both Seneca Valley High School and Thomas Edison High School of Technology as a full-day or evening program.
 Having these two program options provides students who need to work or care for their own children with an opportunity to continue their education in MCPS until they turn 21.
-The CREA program is currently offered at Thomas Edison High School of Technology as a full-day or evening program.
-Additionally, during the 2019-2020 school year, CREA will begin an evening program at Seneca Valley High School, which will be expanded to a full program in 2020-2021.
 Students who participate in either CREA program are considered full-time MCPS students.

 Who is eligible to participate in CREA?